NyanSatan/kanzitools/README.md

 ## kblcrcfix

-***WARNING**: this is dangerous!
+***Warning**: this is dangerous!
 Messing with firmware can break your priceless probe!
 Proceed only if you absolutely know what you are doing!*

 A small tool that fixes CRC in **Kanzi** (and derivatives), **Chimp** (and derivatives) and **Koko** firmwares in case you patched them.
 If you don't fix CRC, probe's bootloader will not jump to the actual firmware and thus will open DFU instead